liborty/TokenCrypt/README.md

 ## Todo List

-* add option -d 'list'(--dirsexclude ) to `pack` to leave out named directories.
+* add option -e 'list' (--extexclude ) to leave out files with listed extensions

-* add option -f 'list' (--filesexclude ) to leave out named files.
+* add option -d 'list'(--dirsexclude ) to leave out named directories.

-* allow wildcards (*) in -d and -f list items to ignore all matching directories and files (this carries some computing burden).

 Activating these options would of course make `packtest` in its present form fail.